 This is my favorite all-purpose marinade recipe.
 It’s good for beef, chicken or pork that you’re going to grill, broil or stirfry.
 I’ve even used it to marinate veggies that I’m going to toss on the grill.

-Theoretically, it will tenderize the meat slightly, but it’s really more for flavor (see Adding Flavor to Meats).
+Theoretically, it will tenderize the meat slightly, but it’s really more for flavor.

-6 tablespoons canola oil, olive oil or vegetable oil
+- 6 tablespoons oil (canola, olive oil or vegetable oil)

 - 1-1/2 teaspoons garlic powder (OR 1-1/2 tablespoons minced garlic — adjust to taste)

 - 1/4 teaspoon ground ginger (OR 2 tablespoons fresh grated ginger — adjust to taste)